IT3049C-Students/2-javascript-exercises-zmstenger/README.md

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+That syntax matter more than you think and its easy to get tunnel vision when stuck on a proble.
+Stepping back is alwasy a good idea.

 ### How long it took you to finish this?
+2 hours(second hour stuck on one bug)